Jvishvaa1/MedicineReminder/README.md

-# Smart Medicine Reminder App
+# Smart Medicine Reminder Android App

 📱 Android app to remind users to take medicines on time.